scttcper/transmission/README.md

 ```

 ### See Also
-All of the following clients provide implement the same interface.
+All of the following npm modules provide the same normalized functions along with supporting the unique apis for each client.

 deluge - https://github.com/typectrl/deluge
 qbittorrent - https://github.com/TypeCtrl/qbittorrent